spyder-ide/spyder-docs/doc/panes/editor.rst

 This displays multiple levels in the :doc:`outline` pane.

 .. image:: /images/editor/editor-subsections.png
-   :alt: Spyder outline panel, showing an example of sub sections
+   :alt: Spyder outline pane, showing an example of sub sections

 .. note:: This only affects how the cell is displayed in the :doc:`outline`, and doesn't affect running it in the Editor.